maxplanck-ie/sc-VirusScan/docs/index.rst

-   ii. **Synapse mode (synapse)**: To execute the pipeline in ``synapse`` mode, user needs to generate the samplesheet.tsv with the help of ``synapse_fetch.py`` script present in the `scripts <https://github.com/maxplanck-ie/sc-VirusScan/tree/main/scripts>`_  directory of the repository.
+   b. **Synapse mode (synapse)**: To execute the pipeline in ``synapse`` mode, user needs to generate the samplesheet.tsv with the help of ``synapse_fetch.py`` script present in the `scripts <https://github.com/maxplanck-ie/sc-VirusScan/tree/main/scripts>`_  directory of the repository.
 This scripts takes a Parent SynapseID as input and internally programmatically queries the Synapse Server to retreive all the associated Syanpse Ids for the raw FASTQ files under the provided parent SynapseID and returning a Tab-Sepated file consisting of SampleName, Read1 SynapseID, Read2 SynapseID as representated below.
 This obtained file is further used to download the files from Synapse AD Knowledge Portal and perform analysis on it.

    .. code-block:: bash